-Padel has a reputation for being an accessible and friendly sport, but make no mistake: it’s a demanding discipline for the body.
+Padel has a reputation for being an accessible and friendly sport, but don’t be fooled: it’s a demanding discipline for the body.
 The increasing number of matches, the hardness of the surface, and the repetition of specific movements can quickly lead to injury if you’re not careful.

-In 2025, with the increase in amateur players, physiotherapists are seeing more and more injured padel players.
+In 2025, with the increase in the number of amateur players, physiotherapists are seeing more and more injured ‘padel players’.
 The good news?
-The majority of these physical setbacks can be avoided with a little discipline and the right equipment.
+The majority of these physical issues can be avoided with a little discipline and the right equipment.

 Here are the most common injuries and our tips so your only concern remains your next smash.